wp-plugins/oik-nivo-slider/readme.txt

-  post_mime_type="|image|application|text|video|mime type - Attached media MIME type" post_parent="|ID - Parent ID to use if not current post" post_status="publish|pending|draft|auto-draft|future|private|trash|any - Post status" ]
+  post_mime_type="|image|application|text|video|mime type - Attached media MIME type" post_parent="|ID - Parent ID to use if not current post" post_status="publish|pending|draft|auto-draft|future|private|trash|any - Post status" ]`

 = Do I have to remember all those parameters? =
 NO. You can enable the oik shortcode buttons and/or oik quicktags plugin.
+When editing a post/page with TinyMCE or the HTML editor click on the shortcode button to see a list of ALL enabled shortcodes and get syntax help, where available.

 = What's OIK and why do I need it? =